 You can get an idea of what these fish look like from their name alone.
-Cory catfish essentially look like miniature versions of your standard catfish.
+Cory catfish essentially look like miniature versions of your standard river-dwelling catfish.
 These fun creatures feature whiskers and wide-set eyes so they are super fun and entertaining to watch.
 Cory catfish make great tank mates with betta fish, male or female.

-They are a calm and peaceful fish, which will encourage that behavior in your betta.
+Cory catfish are calm and peaceful fish, which will encourage the same behavior in your betta.
 Their non-aggressive temperament is the perfect contrast against a betta who is ready to take on another male.

-Cory catfish are a super popular addition to many freshwater tanks.
+Cory catfish are also a super popular addition to many freshwater tanks.
 They are easy to care for and come in a variety of sizes and colors.
 These fish tend to enjoy the company of one or two other cory catfish so they can swim in a little school.
 Due to their popularity, cory catfish are fairly easy to find at your local pet store or aquarium shop.

 No matter how many of these social fish you add to your tank, your betta fish will love their calm, social nature.

 When it comes to adding color and pizazz to your tank, a guppy has got you covered.
 Guppies are small fish, typically ranging in size between 0.6 inches to 2.4 inches.
-These fish have a super peaceful temperament so they will fit in perfectly with a betta fish.
-Guppies come in a variety of colorings so you can really brighten up your tank with the addition of this type of fish.
+These fish also have a peaceful temperament that puts your betta fish in a much more relaxed environment.
+Guppies come in a variety of colorings so you can really brighten up your tank with a few different guppies.
 They are compatible with other fish as well and their small size may put your betta at ease not being the smallest fish in the tank.
 While aggressive towards other bettas, consider your betta may be uncomfortable being the smallest fish in its own little pond, so to speak.

 Guppies are easy to take care of and love to be kept in groups so they can school together.
 They will be great tank mates to your betta because they won’t ever instigate fights due to their calm nature.